ui5-community/babel-plugin-transform-modules-ui5/README.md

 ### Converting ES classes into Control.extend(..) syntax

-By default, the plugin converts ES classes to Control.extend(..) syntax if the class extends from a class which has been imported.
+By default, the plugin converts ES classes to `Control.extend(..)` syntax if the class extends from a class which has been imported.
-So a class without a parent will not be extended.
+So a class without a parent will not be converted to .extend() syntax.

 There are a few options or some metadata you can use to control this.